 When she says her straight boyfriend is gay, she doesn’t actually mean he likes to get rawed in the Basement catacombs.
 She means he is culturally gay – narrow-shouldered, patchwork tattooed, familiar with his astrological sign.
 In other words, he’s Not Like Other Guys.
 Except he is, just in a serif font.

 This TikTok is emblematic of a broader trend I’ve seen of women referring to their heterosexual boyfriend as anything but.
 Some of y’all bout to be real mad at me, but it must be said: Your straight software engineer boyfriend is not a twink or a lesbian.
 I don’t care if he gardens in Carhartt overalls, bakes sourdough, and listens to boygenius.
-That is a capital M Man, and the faster everyone comes to terms with that, the better off we will be.
+That is a BOY, genius.

 Assigning queerness to a straight man erases centuries of history and the deep interiority of queer identity.
 It flattens queerness into limp wrists, millennial hipster aesthetics, and “feminine” hobbies.
 Worse, most of these so-called gay-straight men are just dudes with a modicum of communication skills.
 He goes to therapy and treats service workers like humans—should we invite Bella Hadid?

 In seriousness, I can forgive the confusion.
-Well-adjusted straight men are rare, so maybe he is queer in the 16th-century English sense.
-I have a theory that whenever a straight man isn’t terrible/bigoted, there is always a reason – one of my friend’s boyfriends is unusually warm, but it made more sense once I found out he has a gay older brother.
-Another guy I know who is similarly kind and humble was raised by South African anti-apartheid activists who took political refuge in Brooklyn.
+Well-adjusted men are rare, so maybe he is queer in the 16th-century English sense.
+I have a theory that whenever a straight man is home-trained, there is usually a reason: one of my friends’ boyfriends is really nice, but it made more sense once I found out he has a gay older brother.
+Another guy I know who is unusually kind was raised by South African anti-apartheid activists.
 As a joke, I used to claim credit for mothering my childhood best friend into a decent human being.
-But none of them profess an alternative queer aesthetic; they are just nice guys.
+But none of them profess an alternative queer aesthetic; they’re just... nice.

 In contrast, Southern divas are cunt in spite of our environment.
 My 10th-grade civics class debated same-sex marriage, and when the “pro” presenter showed a picture of two guys holding hands, the boys all turned around, too disgusted to bear witness.
 My queerness was crystallized under pressure, not as a kitschy term of endearment.

 Their contrived relationship to culture leaves straggots perpetually in the shallow end.
-Without the guardrails of masculinity, they often just co-opt women and gays: He watches Drag Race to tell you he watches Drag Race.
+He watches Drag Race to tell you he watches Drag Race.
 He gets a rush from declaring that The Devil Wears Prada is his favorite movie.
 He drinks Cosmos instead of Old Fashioneds.
 Sex and the City 2 instead of The Godfather.
 That’s why I respect autistic guys – they will be deeply invested in steam-engine trains and particle physics, unperturbed by the gender superstructure.

 He can’t help it.
 The 4 vodka sodas he’s drained congeal into a voice: “I think both parties are shit.”
 Record scratch.

 When someone says this, it's either because they are a leftist or a Republican.
+I put on my detective hat and ignited a quick-fire interrogation of his voting history.
+He refused to answer, but the familiar lip-biting and deflection betrayed him.
 I was caught off guard, misjudging his bisexual coffee-barista chic attire as representative of his political leanings.
-I put on my detective hat:

 For the record, I do not live for the Democratic party in any way, shape, or form, but it’s like how I hate the South until a Northerner hates the South.
 At this point, it became clear that he was an undercover Joe Rogan stan larping as a bookish Nice Guy.
 MANY such cases, and that is what frustrates me about straggots – their aesthetic says so little about them because it’s rarely an expression of identity.
 It's a social currency.
 At least in my hometown, I could identify a transphobe before he called me a slur.